 Stopping at a gas station or rest stop?
 Resist the temptation to load up on sodas or sports drinks and choose water.
 You'll save yourself a lot of empty calories, and avoid a sugar crash later that can put the brakes on your fun.

-Don’t forget to visit national parks or nearby woods on your road trip.
+If your trip takes you by state or national parks or even just a nice bit of nature on your road trip, take advantage.
 It's the perfect opportunity to enjoy nature and take long walks or hikes.

-Brisk nature walks or hikes are an amazing way to exercise.
+Brisk nature walks or hikes are an great way to exercise.
 Plus, if you hike in a heavily wooded area, trees will help protect you from the sun.